These 4 Kinds of Exercise Can Help You Take Back Control of Your Body During Menopause

 Building strength will also help address bone loss that can happen to women as they age.
 Vicario recommends strength training two to three times per week and focusing on low reps of heavy weights.
 “You’re not going for endurance, you’re going for maximum load, so like eight or 10 reps, maintaining form, but taking yourself to that muscle failure where your muscles are breaking down and then rebuilding,” she says.

-The other thing that heavy weightlifting addresses is joint sensitivity and joint pain that be triggered by the loss of estrogen, Vicario says.
+The other thing that heavy weightlifting addresses is menopause joint pain and joint sensitivity, which can be triggered by the loss of estrogen, Vicario says.
 “Estrogen is very hydrating for the body,” she explains.
 “It’s really important in terms of keeping our connective tissue pliable, stretchy, and supportive, and so we really want to create muscular support around the joints, so that we’re taking care of them long-term.”
 Focus on exercises that move you through all different planes and ranges of motion.
 “Not just moving forward and back, but reaching down, up, rotating, in all directions,” Vicario says.

 2. High intensity interval training